tawanaj/tawanaj.github.io/_posts/2024-06-12-ready-or-not.markdown

 There is nothing quite like coming home to a clean house, let alone clean sheets.
 Honestly, if you don't have it in you to clean the entire house before you go, **that is ok**!
 I would aim for those sheets though.
 It is such a good feeling curling up in bed after a long travel day (sometimes I need a vacation from the travel day) with sheets that smell of gain.

 Next best thing, is a clean bathroom.
 Cleaning the bathroom is up there as my LEAST favorite chore.
-But after being away, having all your personal spaces clean, can help reduce the amount of things to get done as you lead back into the normal rhythm of your week.
+But after being away, having all your personal spaces clean, can help reduce the amount of things to get done as you head into the normal rhythm of your week.

 #### 5. Pamper me :nail_care: